deis/workflow/src/understanding-deis/concepts.md

 software-as-a-service apps in the wild, especially on the Heroku platform.

-Workflow is designed to run applications that adhere to [Twelve-Factor App][] methodology and best practices.
+Workflow is designed to run applications that adhere to the [Twelve-Factor App][] methodology and best practices.

 ## Kubernetes